 –Botanical Conservatory :: Fort Wayne Parks runs this beautiful conservatory.
 Admission is inexpensive, and you could easily spend a few hours wandering around.
 They have a dedicated kids’ area and if photography is your jam, you’ll be in heaven.

 –Promenade Park :: The amount of rivers and lakes northeastern Indiana has access to is crazy.
 I’m showing my ignorance, but there are SO MANY water activities.
 I was able to get a sneak peek of the new Promenade Park opening in June 2019 and I am so excited to go back when it’s open.
-They’re planning a huge weekend of events and programs for the grand opening, and if you happen to be near Fort Wayne June 21-23, it would be worth a stop just for this.
+They’re planning a huge weekend of events and programs for the grand opening, and if you happen to be near Fort Wayne June 21-23, it would be worth a stop just for this. ((EDIT: Because of the rainy spring we’ve had in the Midwest, the grand opening celebration has been pushed back to August 9-11.
+You can stay up-to-date on the schedule here.))

 –Arts United :: This cultural center houses art shows, a restaurant, and Fort Wayne’s professional ballet company.
 You can glimpse professional ballerinas practicing, grab something to eat, and see the latest local art installation.
 I got to see the last day of an underwater exhibit made exclusively of plastic trash.
 It was unbelievable.